v-raja/website/main_pages/heaviside.md

 When I did MIT's introductory Electrical Engineering course ([6.002](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-002-circuits-and-electronics-spring-2007/)), everything made sense until the course touched on frequency analysis using the Laplace Transform.
-I could understand why it was useful and how to apply it, but I found how its "out of the blue" nature perplexing.
+I could understand why it was useful and how to apply it, but I found its "out of the blue" origin perplexing.
 My curiosity brought me to Caltech's [EE44](https://www.youtube.com/playlist?list=PLc7Gz02Znph_HU1I9STgC4Nv0aG_jdb8Z) which used the Heaviside operator to analyse first and second order systems, and then coherently explained how the Laplace Transform is a special case of the Heaviside operator.